JohannesWiesner/tcy/README.md

 - `--cran_installation_script` (If set, generates a bash script `install_cran_packages.sh`that allows to install CRAN-packages within the conda-environment.
 Only valid when `--yml_name` is set)
 - `--cran_mirror`(A valid URL to a CRAN-Mirror where packages should be downloaded from.
 The default is https://cloud.r-project.org)
 - `--languages` (Filter for certain languages.
 Valid inputs are 'python', 'r', 'julia' or 'all'.
 The default is 'all')
-- `--necessity` (Filter for necessity.
-Valid inputs are 'optional' and 'required').

 ### Automatic testing of the packages.tsv file